-Lend hands in preparation of traditional foods and drinks.
+Lend hands in the preparation of traditional foods and drinks.

-The trails full of dramatic landscape and pristine nature.
+The trails are full of dramatic landscapes and pristine nature.

-Celebrate Dumji festival during the trek in the Mount Everest region.
+Celebrate the Dumji festival during the trek in the Mount Everest region.

 Majestic view of the world’s tallest Mt.
 Everest and other peaks.